The Atiyah-Bott formula and connectivity in chiral Koszul duality: Introduction

 \subsubsection{Koszul duality for $\Lie$ and $\ComCoAlg$}

-Let $\ComCoAlgstar(\Ran X)$ and $\Lie^\star(\Ran X)$ denote the categories of commutative co-algebra objects and Lie algebra objects in $\Shv(\Ran X)$ with respect to the $\otimesstar$-monoidal structure.
+Let $X \in \Sch$ be a scheme (see \S\ref{subsubsec:ag_convention} for our convention), and $\ComCoAlgstar(\Ran X)$ and $\Lie^\star(\Ran X)$ denote the categories of co-commutative co-algebra objects and Lie algebra objects in $\Shv(\Ran X)$ with respect to the $\otimesstar$-monoidal structure.
 The theory of Koszul duality developed in~\cite{francis_chiral_2011} gives a pair of adjoint functors\footnote{ Strictly speaking, we are using the category $\ComCoAlg^{\indnilp}$ of ind-nilpotent commutative co-algebras.
 However, we will see easily that, subject to an appropriate connectivity assumption of sheaves on $\Ran X$, this category coincides with the category $\ComCoAlg$.}